The 2015-16 campaign marked University of Delaware alumna Laura Travis’ 24th season as head coach of the Blue Hens women’s tennis team.

-Her Delaware men's teams had won at least 10 matches in all but six seasons and her overall record is 217-179 (.548), including a 15-5 record in 1996-97 when the Blue Hens captured the America East title.
+Her Delaware men's teams had won at least 10 matches in all but six seasons with her overall record as 217-179 (.548), including a 15-5 record in 1996-97 when the Blue Hens captured the America East title.
 The win marked just the second conference title in school history and the first since 1974.

 She also led the Blue Hens to a second place finish in 1995-96 and semifinal appearances in 1995, 1998, and 1999.
 Travis was named America East Men's Tennis Coach of the Year twice, in 1996, and 1997.

 Travis, the first woman to coach a men's team at the University of Delaware, has been named conference Coach of the Year five times, twice in men's and three times in women's tennis.
 In 1995, she was named the United States Professional Tennis Association Middle Atlantic Division Women's College Coach of the Year.
 In addition, she was the USPTA Women's Open Player of the Year in 1995 and the USPTA Rookie of the Year in 1994.

 Off of the court, Travis’ teams have been perennial recipients of the NCAA APR Academic Recognition Award in addition to volunteering time with the Tennis in the Streets event, which introduces more than 700 inner-city at-risk youths, many of which have never held a racquet before, to the sport of tennis in Wilmington, Del.